 Singers.
 The Singers is a concert choir open to all students.
-The Singers presents several seasonal concerts and often meets concurrent with Community Chorus for the preparation and presentation of choral masterworks.
+The choir presents several seasonal concerts and often meets concurrent with Community Chorus for the preparation and presentation of choral masterworks.
+(E)

 Spirit Club.
-The main purpose of the Spirit Club is to promote and support College athletic events.
+The main purpose of the Spirit Club is to promote and support College Athletics events.
 The club also performs service activities for the College.
-Membership is open to all ESJC students.
+Membership is open to all EOCC students.
+(E)

 Student Government Association.
 The Student Government Association (SGA) is composed of four officers, seven sophomore senators, and seven freshman senators.
 All members of the Student Government Association are elected by the student body.
 The purposes of the SGA are to provide liaison between students and the faculty and administration, to promote social and cultural opportunities for students, and to approve and charter all organizations which function on the campus.
+(E) (O) (M)

 Vocal Ensemble.
 The Vocal Ensemble is a small mixed ensemble open to all students by audition.
 The ensemble provides an opportunity to perform chamber and choral literature in a small group setting.
+(E)